matrix-org/matrix-content-scanner-python-wip/README.md

 # Matrix Content Scanner

-A web service for scanning media hosted by a Matrix media repository.
+A web service for scanning media hosted on a Matrix media repository.

 ## Installation